Published: May 16, 2018

 come up with ways using list columns in dataframes.
 I've come up with

-package but they were
+solutions using map and walk from the purrr package but they were

 "too cute" to be practical.
 IMO the code below is readable and works for